-Extending Unemployment Benefits in South Carolina
+- Learn About Requesting an Unemployment Benefits Extension in South Carolina

 South Carolina Unemployment Resources

-The Emergency Unemployment Compensation Program in South Carolina
+Past Unemployment Extension Programs in South Carolina

-In 2008, the federal government decided to create the Emergency Unemployment Compensation (EUC) program, which allowed out-of-work individuals to file claims beyond the usual state-mandated cutoff dates.
+In 2008, the federal government decided to create the Emergency Unemployment Compensation (EUC) program, which allowed qualified claimants to file claims beyond the usual state-mandated cutoff dates.
 During the Great Recession, many beneficiaries were automatically granted an unemployment compensation extension if they qualified for one.
 Congress voted to put billions of dollars towards the program, which ended in late 2013.

-Alternatives to a South Carolina Unemployment Extension
+Learn About Alternatives to a South Carolina Unemployment Extension

 - Have you tried registering with a temporary employment agency?
-These agencies help jobseekers find temporary employment, and you will be matched to a job that utilizes your particular skill set.
+These agencies help job seekers find temporary employment, and you will be matched to a job that utilizes your particular skill set.
 Many of these temp positions have the potential to become permanent.

 - If you cannot get an unemployment extension in SC, you may need to take a job that pays slightly less.
 Even though this is not the most ideal option, the job can provide for you and your family until you find a better position.